fabiobosisio/jsrw/docs/cmds.md

 File:
     Filename

-Start:
+Value:
-    {}    Starts with an empty object
+    {}    Starts a JSON file with an empty object
     |
-    []    Starts with an empty array
+    []    Starts a JSON file with an empty array

 Path:
     field <fld>    Indicates the field to be accessed